 - How to avoid these 4 common TFSA mistakes

 - 6 really useful things you can do with your TFSA

 3. Build an emergency fund

 No matter how hard you try to save, life has a way of throwing unexpected financial demands your way.
-Anyone who’s ever had a roof leak after an ice storm, a car break down in the middle of nowhere or a furnace call it quits during a cold snap can attest to that.
 While you can’t usually predict a financial emergency, you can prepare for one.

-Missed the March 1 deadline to contribute?
-No problem.
-You can always carry forward unused contribution room in an RRSP and your contributions will be tax-deductible next year.
+You can also carry forward unused contribution room in an RRSP from previous years and your contributions will be tax-deductible next year.

 - How much can you contribute to an RRSP?

 - Are you saving enough in your RRSP?
 Try this RRSP calculator to find out.